500Foods/WelcomeToTroodon/docs/level_h/README.md

 - Chamber Lighting - Dramatically better lighting option

 ## Applicable to any modern Klipper-based 3D printer
+- Install KIAUH and DangerKlipper - Get the latest Klipper release and a tool to manage it
 - Tradrack MMU - Add multi-color or multi-material capabilities to your printer
 - 5V Buck Converter - Ad a 5V power source to your 24V printer
 - Klipper Expander - Add more IO to your Klipper-based printer